-The Company determines whether there is impairment on interest in subsidiaries when indicators of impairment were identified.
+The Company determines whether there is impairment on interests in subsidiaries when indicators of impairment were identified.
 The recoverable amount is estimated based on the higher of fair value less cost to sell and the value in use.
 Estimating the recoverable amount requires the Company to make an estimate of the fair value of the net assets in the subsidiary, which mainly comprise land held for property development.

-Details of the subsidiaries are as follows :
+Details of the subsidiaries are as follows:

-Name of subsidiary Principal place of business/ Country of incorporation ownership rest Principal activities 2021 % 2020 % PGF Insulation Sdn.
+Name of subsidiary Principal place of business/ Country of incorporation Effective Principal activities • • 2022 % 2021 % · PGF Insulation Sdn.
 Bhd.
 Malaysia 100 100 Manufacture and sale of fibre glasswool and its related products Golden Approach Sdn.
 Bhd.
 Malaysia 100 100 Property development Concrete Energy Sdn.
 Bhd.
 Malaysia 100 100 Property holding, trading and manufacturing of melt-blown non-woven fabric Clover Sdn.
 Bhd.
 Malaysia 100 100 Property holding, trading in fibre glasswool and its related products PGF Global Distribution Sdn.
-Bhd. (formerly known as SK Insulation Solutions Sdn.
-Bhd.)
+Bhd.
 Malaysia 100 100 Trading in fibre glasswool and its related products